-Egyptians obtained Scarlet for dyeing from a shellfish while the Hebrews extracted it from an insect that infests oak trees.
+Egyptians obtained this pigment for dyeing from a shellfish while the Hebrews extracted it from an insect that infests oak trees.
 The color is so steadfast that it was one of the most difficult dyes to remove from clothing.

 Scarlet was used extensively in God's wilderness tabernacle built by Moses (Exodus 25:4, 26:1, 31, 36, 27:16, 28:5 - 8, 15, etc.).
 It was also commonly found not only in Jerusalem's temple but also on the clothes worn to serve in it.
-The color was an important part of the Temple rites that cleansed lepers (Leviticus 14) and in ceremonies of purification (Numbers19:6).
-The Bible also states that warriors wore clothes colored in it (Nahum 2:3).
+It was an important part of the Temple rites that cleansed lepers (Leviticus 14) and in ceremonies of purification (Numbers19:6).
+Warriors also wore clothes of this color (Nahum 2:3).

-In the 38th chapter of Genesis, we find a curious event involving thread of the color scarlet.
+In the 38th chapter of Genesis we find a curious event involving a thread dyed with this color.

-What is the meaning of all this?
-Judah was destined, according to the dying prophecy of Jacob, to be the royal tribe of Israel from which rulers would arise (Genesis 49:8 - 10).
+What is the meaning of all this in relation to prophecy?
+Judah was destined, according to the Bible, to be the royal tribe of Israel from which rulers would arise (Genesis 49:8 - 10).
 It is through Pharez's descendants (the child literally born first) that not only King David is born but also Jesus Christ as well!